News

 Early Bird Special

-Early Bird tickets will be $45 per person or $90 per couple if received by August 15, 2021
+Early Bird tickets will be $45 per person or $90 per couple.
+Please download the invitation and mail by August 31, 2026

 (must be postmarked by this date).
 A limited number of tickets will be available at the

 door for $50 per person.
-Price includes all costs for the Main event (Rental, Band and
+Price includes all costs for the Main event (Rental, Music and

 NOTE: There will be no Non-Meal Tickets sold for this event due to cost and planning